eflautt/ga-data-science/lessons/lesson-03/readme.md

 ### Concept Check:

-A.  For the following groups of numbers, calculate the mean, median and mode by hand
+A.  For the following groups of numbers, calculate the mean, median and mode by hand:

 		1. 18, 24, 17, 21, 24, 16, 29, 18